Minsc

-Minsc /ˈmɪnsk/ is a fictional character in the Baldur's Gate series of Dungeons & Dragons role-playing video games developed by BioWare and Larian Studios.
-He originated from the pen-and-paper Dungeons & Dragons sessions held by the lead designer of Baldur's Gate, James Ohlen, and was expanded upon by the game's lead writer, Lukas Kristjanson.
-His video game debut was in Baldur's Gate as a companion character who can join the player's party.
-He also appears in the sequel, Baldur's Gate II: Shadows of Amn, the expansion, Baldur's Gate II: Throne of Bhaal, the 2015 game Baldur's Gate: Siege of Dragonspear, the 2023 game Baldur's Gate 3, as well as in promotions relating to the titles.
-Minsc is voiced by Jim Cummings in his original video game appearances, and by Matt Mercer in Baldur's Gate 3.
+Minsc (/ˈmɪnsk/) is a fictional character in the Baldur's Gate series of Dungeons & Dragons role-playing video games.
+He first appeared as a recruitable companion in BioWare's Baldur's Gate, and later appeared in Baldur's Gate II: Shadows of Amn, Baldur's Gate II: Throne of Bhaal, Baldur's Gate: Siege of Dragonspear, and Larian Studios' Baldur's Gate 3.
+He is accompanied by Boo, a hamster whom Minsc believes to be a "miniature giant space hamster".
+Jim Cummings voiced Minsc in the earlier games, while Matthew Mercer voiced him in Baldur's Gate 3.